Digital-Transformation-Summer-Corps/RIS-Chatbot/README.md

 ```

 Grab a coffee, take a nap ~ It'll take a while. 💤
+All questions, chatbot responses, score given by reasoning model, and file associated with the question are saved in `val_<RUN DATE>_<RUN TIME>.csv`.

 *TO-DO*: Append sources referenced by chatbot for comprehensive judging